cca/equella_cli/readme.md

 `eq docs`, `eq apidocs` — open the API documentation URL

+`eq launch` - run the new admin console launcher, requires a `launcherPath` option that points to the script.

 `eq admin`, `eq console` — opens the download URL for the EQUELLA admin console Java app

 ### Raw URL Mode